praisenter/manual.praisenter.github.io/_includes/slide-components.md

 | ss | 53 |
 {: .table .w-auto}

 You can also type in your own format.
-Here are all the options available:
+Here are all the available options:

 | Option | Description | Output |
 |---|---|---|